uaicompetition/uai-competition-dev/_pages/root/competition-entry/new-mlc-challenge.md

 You will provide us your compiled/learned models \\(C_k\\) (if any) for each Markov network \\(M_k\\) and a program which takes as input (1) your compiled model \\(C_k\\) (if a compiled model is not provided, we will assume that \\(C_k = M_k\\)), (2) an evidence file, (3) a query file and a path to the result file.
-Your program should output the most-probable assignment to all the query variables given evidence and store the result in the result file (see result format).
+Your program should output the most-probable assignment to all the query variables given evidence and store the result in the result file (see [Result format](../file-formats/result-format.md)).